 What is Controlled Folder Access

-2. Now, select "Virus and Threat Protection" on the left panel and click on the link "Ransomware Protection" on the right panel.
+2. Now, select "Virus and Threat Protection" on the left panel.
+On the right panel, click on the "Manage Ransomware Protection" link under the Ransomware Protection section.

 Protect Folders Against Ransomware

-5. By default, Windows will protect user folders like Pictures, Documents, Videos, etc., of all users.
-To add a folder, click on the "Add a protected folder" button.
+2. To add a folder, click on the "Add a protected folder" button.

-7. That's it.
+4. That's it.
 You've successfully added a folder to the Ransomware Protection.